Hiimfred/EXAM2/README.md

 ```
 make venv
 ```
-5. Activate the environment on Windows:
+5. Activate the environment:
 ```
+# On windows
 . .venv/Scripts/activate

-# if you use Linux/mac:
+# On Linux/mac:
 . .venv/bin/activate
 ```
 6. Use the following command to download all necessary plugins: